phoenix-analytics-bootcamp/Surnamer/README.md

 - create a table mytable in your test schema inside the DB1 database
     CREATE table schema.mytable;

+Have you tried this on your own? give it a trial
+Going forward, the information that we will use for our table and schema will change.
+We will no longer use schema test and table mytable.
+You can adpat the code to fit your schema and tables....ok?

 create table omolola.phone_book (
 id int,
 friend_name varchar(60),